waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mark Everything & Use Your Markers:** Diligently mark key locations and trust the warnings you set for yourself.
 - **Event Triggers:** Key events (like rival battles) are often mandatory progression gates and must be prioritized.
 - **UI Glitch Troubleshooting:** When a menu or UI element bugs out, do not repeat the failing action.
 Systematically test every other available option.
+- **Avoid Hallucinations:** I must be more diligent in exploring every tile of a map, even small rooms, to avoid miscounting unseen tiles.
+Trust game data over visual intuition.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:**